Hypoxia (medicine): Carbon monoxide poisoning

 Carbon monoxide competes with oxygen for binding sites on hemoglobin molecules.
 As carbon monoxide binds with hemoglobin hundreds of times tighter than oxygen, it can prevent the carriage of oxygen.

 Carbon monoxide poisoning can occur acutely, as with smoke intoxication, or over a period of time, as with cigarette smoking.
 Due to physiological processes, carbon monoxide is maintained at a resting level of 4–6 ppm.
 This is increased in urban areas (7–13 ppm) and in smokers (20–40 ppm).
 A carbon monoxide level of 40 ppm is equivalent to a reduction in hemoglobin levels of 10 g/L. (Note: The formula $Hb_{CO}(\%) = \frac {CO - 2.34} {5.09}$ can be used to calculate the amount of carbon monoxide-bound hemoglobin.
-For example, at carbon monoxide level of 5 ppm, $= \frac {5 - 2.34} {5.09} = .5\%$, or a loss of half a percent of their blood's hemoglobin.)
+For example, at a carbon monoxide level of 5 ppm, $= \frac {5 - 2.34} {5.09} = .5\%$, or a loss of half a percent of their blood's hemoglobin.)

 Carbon monoxide has another harmful effect: it changes how hemoglobin binds to oxygen, preventing the normal release of oxygen to body tissues and shifting the oxygen dissociation curve to the left, making the binding tighter.
 In so doing, the hemoglobin is less likely to release its oxygen at the peripheral tissues.
 Certain abnormal hemoglobin variants also have higher than normal affinity for oxygen, and so are also poor at delivering oxygen to the periphery.